Dsrkblood/Calculator/README.md

 - Using "useMemo" Hook to optimize, if the value does not change, the function will not re-execute.
 - Getting to know the Million.js optimization tool
 - Using "useCallback" to increase the optimization of the page.
+-
+## FooOrder🍔

+- Practice the information learned in all previous chapters.
+- Taking care of the readability of folders and code.
+- Using HttpRequest to send a request to the server.
+- Creating a universal custom hook to manage HttpRequest for retrieving data to the Meals component and sending to the Checkout component.
+- Using two contexts to remove prop drilling, and using 'useReducer' hook.
+- Use of browser built-in functions such as Intl.NumberFormat, FormData

 ## ReactClass